-It is found in the gorgeous Fort Myers Beach.
+It is found in gorgeous Fort Myers Beach.
 This place is great for anyone to take their kids to a golf game and have a chance to see alligators.
-Right in the middle of the beach is the spot that contains a bunch of young alligators and is considered one of the great places to see alligators in Florida.
+Right in the middle of the beach is the spot that contains a bunch of young alligators and is considered one of the great places to see alligators.

 Fort Myers Beach is a great place for adults and kids alike to learn about alligators along with their habits.
 The gators are fed here using fishing poles made of bamboo.
-If you are looking for places to see alligators in Florida, then this is your spot.
+If you are looking for places to see alligators, then this is your spot.

 12. Big Cypress National Preserve

 Alligators are very commonly found on the boardwalks here, which takes around five minutes, and one can easily walk across these boardwalks.